cbcrg/tcoffee/docs/tcoffee_installation.rst

   ==========================================================

-In our hands all these packages where very straightforward to compile and install on a standard cygwin or Linux configuration.
+In our hands all these packages where very straightforward to compile and install on a standard Cygwin or Linux configuration.
 Just make sure you have gcc, the C compiler, properly installed.

 Once the package is compiled and ready to use, make sure that the executable is on your path, so that t_coffee can find it automatically.
 Our favorite procedure is to create a bin directory in the home.
 If you do so, make sure this bin is in your path and fill it with all your executables (this is a standard Unix practice).